tomipaul/PostIt/README.md

         "username": "tomipaul89"
       }
     ```
+  * `DELETE` /api/group/:groupId/user - Delete user from a group.
+    An example of a valid JSON payload to the endpoint will be:
+    ```
+      {
+        "username": "tomipaul89"
+      }
+    ```
-  * `POST` /api/group/:groupId/message - Post message to group; takes a message and post it to group specified by groupId
+  * `POST` /api/group/:groupId/message - Post message to group; takes a message and post it to group specified by groupId.
     groupId is part of the response returned when a group is created
     A message has a text and priority
     * text: the message string